Flower of the Fields: Depiction of a young woman

 The painting shows a young woman who is sitting in a nature scene, surrounded with flowers and butterflies.
 She has two flower bouquets in her hands: one laid down on her knees, composed of buttercups, daisies and cornflowers, the other one held vertically is composed of poppies.
 In the background, the landscape shows a verdant plains and the mountains of the Bugey region.
 The sky is blue, with some white clouds near the mountains, and indicates that the scene probably takes place in the late afternoon.
 Each flower, as well as the woman's face, are painted with an extremely accuracy, the colors used are sweet and some melancholy emanates from the scene.
 The look of the young woman seems to contain a hint of seriousness.

 Exhibitions

-The painting was notably exhibited at the Paris Salon in 1845 and at the Exposition Universelle (1855), also in Paris, among other exhibitions.
+The painting was notably exhibited at the Paris Salon of 1845 and at the Exposition Universelle (1855), also in Paris, among other exhibitions.
 It was restored in 1974.